mattrussell2/codespace-build/README.md

 So in other words, copy the `.devcontainer` folder into your repo and modify `devcontainer.json` to your heart's content.

-Then, creating a codespace from your repo should take ~90 seconds, with no need to pay for the prebuild space.
+Then, creating a codespace from your repo should take ~two minutes, with no need to pay for the prebuild space.

+You can also configure the Dockerfile and build your own package with it; then just upload it to dockerhub or ghcr.io and update the `image` field in the `devcontainer.json` file.